HLnames/hln_api_minting/README.md

 ### Step 1: Get Minter Arguments from the API

+#### Terms
+- **signed mint-pass**: A valid signature plus arguments for minting a specific name
+- **label**: A name without its .hl suffix

-Request a "signed mint-pass" for a given label.
-Supplying an authorized `API_KEY` is required.
+Request a signed mint-pass for a given label.

+First, ensure the label is normalized before calling the API.
+We use the [`normalize`](https://viem.sh/docs/ens/utilities/normalize#normalize) utility from the `viem/ens` package.
+A label must be ENS-normal and between 1-30 characters.

-Send a `POST` request to the following resource URI with label appended: `/private/sign_mintpass/{label}`
+Next, send a `POST` request to the following resource URI with label appended: `/private/sign_mintpass/{label}`

 *   **Headers**:
-    *   `X-API-Key`: AUTHORIZED-API-KEY.
+    *   `X-API-Key`: `API_KEY`
     *   `Content-Type`: `application/json`

+An authorized `API_KEY` value in the header is required.

-API will respond with a JSON object containing the specific arguments needed to call Minter contract:
+If no error, the API will respond with a JSON object containing the specific arguments needed to call Minter contract:
 ```json
 {
   "label": "examplename",